 For most drivers who will be merely topping up their vehicle every other night, for example, a 7.4kW charger is more than adequate.

 When is it worth it then?

-Three-phase 22kW charging can be useful if you need to charge multiple EVs during the day.
-For instance, businesses may benefit from this if there are a handful of electric cars at the workplace and they are used regularly throughout the day.
+Three-phase 22kW charging can be useful if you need to charge multiple EVs.
+For instance, if there are a few electric cars at home it might give you a few more charging options.

-A 22kW charger in this instance will mean the EVs are charged quicker, making it easier to “share” a charger at work.
+A 22kW charger in this instance will mean the EVs are charged quicker, making it easier to “share” the charger.